TO EXPLORE, TO CREATE, TO COMMUNICATE

 Children’s Theatre of NYC was founded at Holy trinity Church, Inwood in 1999 by

-Reinaldo ‘Rey-Rey’ Martinez-Cubero, the theatre’s current Executive and
+Reinaldo ‘Rey-Rey’ Martinez-Cubero, the theatre’s former Executive and

 Artistic Director.
 During a long